chroline/supersesh/README.md

 # Technical Overview

 **SuperSesh** is built using the MERN (**M**ongoDB, **E**xpressJS, **R**eact, **N**ode.js) stack *sans* MongoDB (more on that in a bit).
-Here is a brief overview of the specifics of the implementation of the stack for SuperSesh:
+Here is a brief overview on the specifics of the implementation of the stack for this project:

 - **MongoDB** is a NoSQL document-oriented database and is one of the defining features of the MERN stack.
 To replicate the nature of a MongoDB database, I opted to have a single native Javascript object act as the "database storage" for the